albavolta/albavolta.github.io/README.md

 Using this as an archive of interesting content I come across.
 A fair amount of content here is derived through inspiration from other authors, but repackaged into my own liking - I do not take credit for everything posted here.
 I always appreciate constructive feedback, corrections and discussions on my content so feel free to contact me.

+##### Meme Quote
+> "We study the causal connection between adult literacy and murder rates using novel data from early atomic weapons testing."

 #### Climate Change: An Economics Perspective
 > Just as how climate scientists are experts are analysing climate models, forcasting for future carbon emission and the likely effects on temperature, sea level rise and so forth.
 They are not at all experts at assessing the impacts of these metrics on scoiety.
 Just as climate scientists are much better able to answer questions such as "how much warming would the Earth experience over the next fifty years if there is this certain amount of carbon emission" - economists are much better able to answer questions that fall within the realm of "what will the societal and human consequences of 2 to 4 degree celcius of global warming be" than climate scientists.
 >